What Orcas Has to Offer

 Horseback Riding – Whether you’re an experienced rider or a novice, whether you have a half an hour or a whole day, Orcas Trail Rides will find the perfect trip for you.

 Orcas Island Winery – If you like wine and you like drinking local, head to the Orcas Island Winery tasting room.
-Not only is the tasting room adorable, the wine is also delicious.
+Not only is the tasting room adorable, but the wine is also delicious.
 If you aren’t here when they’re open, you can sample some of their wines by purchasing them from the Orcas Village Store just down the hill from the cottage.

 Island Hoppin’ Brewery – If you like beer and drinking local, head to Island Hoppin’.
 Tasting this beer most definitely does not have to be done at their tasting room as you often find the IPA or Kolsch on tap at local restaurants, but the awesome people who run it and the atmosphere make it worth a visit!